See site map Here.

 When is the festival?

-The date and times for Ottawa Ice Dragon Boat Festival can be found on the event schedule.
+The date and times for the Beavertails Ottawa Ice Dragon Boat Festival can be found on the event schedule.

 Where can I find more details about the festival?